Pinterest Pixel

 Floor Function in Excel

-Another key aspect is understanding how FLOOR behaves with negative numbers and zeroes.
-While positive numbers are straightforward, negative values need a bit more attention as FLOOR will still round down, away from zero.
-Zeroes are considered a special case because if ‘significance’ is zero, it causes a division error.
+While positive numbers are straightforward, negative values will still round down, away from zero.
+Zeros are considered a special case because if ‘significance’ is zero, it causes a division error.

 Floor Function in Excel

-When it comes to rounding numbers in Excel, FLOOR isn’t the only function at our disposal, but it does possess unique characteristics that set it apart.
-Unlike the CEILING function, which rounds up to the nearest specified multiple, FLOOR rounds down, which is ideal for conservative approximations.
+When it comes to rounding numbers in Excel, FLOOR isn’t the only function available.
+You can use the CEILING function to round up to the nearest specified multiple.

 Floor Function in Excel

-Comparatively, the MROUND function rounds a number to a specified multiple, either up or down, depending on what’s nearest.
-However, FLOOR guarantees a downward roundup regardless of proximity, which is useful in scenarios like accounting where rounding down is a convention.
+Comparatively, the MROUND function rounds a number to a specified multiple, either up or down, depending on what is nearer.

 Floor Function in Excel

-Now, if we consider FLOOR.MATH, an advanced iteration of the FLOOR function, it offers additional flexibility with its ability to round negative numbers towards zero and its intelligent handling of significance, rounding down by default with a significance of 1 if not specified.
+The FLOOR.MATH function is an advanced iteration of the FLOOR function.
+It offers additional flexibility with its ability to round negative numbers towards zero and its intelligent handling of significance, rounding down by default with a significance of 1 if not specified.

 Floor Function in Excel